 Assistant Coach: Lauren Ebstein

-Six Jumbos have earned All-American honors during Milligan's tenure.
-She has also coached six NESCAC Players of the Year.
-Her 2005 Tufts team led the nation in home runs per game with a 1.20 average, currently the 13th-best single-season mark NCAA Div.
+The Collegiate Women Sports Awards (CWSA) presented Allyson Fournier, a sophomore pitcher recruited to Tufts by Coach Milligan and her staff, with the Honda Sports Award as NCAA Division III Athlete of the Year.
+Fournier was a NFCA First Team All-American for the second straight year.
+Nine Jumbos have earned All-American honors during Milligan's tenure.
+She has also coached seven NESCAC Players of the Year.
+Her 2005 Tufts team led the nation in home runs per game with a 1.20 average, currently the 18th-best single-season mark NCAA Div.
 III history.

 A four-year starter at shortstop and an assistant coach for six years at Tufts, Milligan was promoted to head coach of the Jumbos in July 2003.
 She played every inning of the 120 games during her Tufts softball career.
 Her .377 career batting average is fifth all-time, and she is fifth on the team’s career runs scored list with 119.
 Milligan was a member of the class that vaulted the softball program into annual post-season contention.
 The 1995 team hosted and won the ECAC North Championship, finishing 31 wins.